 Scenario Journal is a thematic, curated publication.
 Each issue explores a topic from a range of perspectives and disciplinary positions.
-We are currently working on the upcoming issue Scenario 6: Migration and are not accepting new submissions at this time.
+We are currently working on the Call for Submissions for our next issue and are not accepting new submissions for the journal at this time.
 We will post the next call for submissions in Fall of 2017.

 - Design projects and photo essays should have a clear and focused text no longer than 1000 words, accompanied by 6-10 images.